olxbr/deploy-k8s-action/README.md

 - **version:** Commonly used to identify the version of the Docker image.
 - **environment:** Only if you deem it necessary.
 - **container-registry-host** Container registry host, for exemple: `xxxx.dkr.ecr.us-east-1.amazonaws.com`.
+- **skip-rollout-check** Set true if deployment does not require a rollout status check.